pmndrs/react-three-fiber/readme.md

 # Objects and properties

-You can use [THREE's entire object catalogue and all properties](https://threejs.org/docs).
+You can use [Three's entire object catalogue and all properties](https://threejs.org/docs).
 When in doubt, always consult the docs.

 ```jsx
 <mesh